 The UN identified worldwide Sustainable Development Goals, but then realized that people and organizations first need inner development in order to be able to create sustainable development, hence the emergence of Inner Development Goals.
 We are collaborating with the IDG Boston group as it explores this new thinking. https://innerdevelopmentgoals.org/.
 Listen to a Podcast interview with CGA founder Jen Wofford on the IDG Revolution podcast with Max Klau: https://creators.spotify.com/pod/show/idgrevolution/episodes/Episode-11-Jen-Wofford-on-Outer-and-Inner-Change-e30lg41

-Internal Family Systems works with the different parts we have inside and with our inherent Self leadership.
-IFS is a profound and yet easy to access model which we draw on in to help people work with reactive and defensive parts, and other parts that might be ready for help, and integrate with Self leadership.
-We are also honored to partner with the IFS Foundation and it's Director Toufic Hakim in our shared pursuit of bringing healing to the world. https://www.foundationifs.org/.
-Dick Schwartz the founder of IFS has said he is ultra supportive of the work we are doing to take IFS beyond therapy and into community and public spaces. https://ifs-institute.com/.
+We all have different parts inside of us.
+If you've ever seen the Pixar film "Inside Out" you've seen how different parts inside of us can take over at times.
+Internal Family Systems is a model that works with the different parts we have inside and with our inherent Self leadership.
+IFS - or inner parts work - is a profound and yet easy to access model which we draw on in to help people work with reactive and defensive parts, and other parts that might be ready for help, and integrate our parts with Self leadership.
+We are also honored to partner with the IFS Foundation and its Director Toufic Hakim in our shared pursuit of bringing healing to the world.
+The Foundation for Self Leadership has highlighted CGA and our work in their newsletter Parts and Self, and has shared a podcast dialogue with Toufic and Jen. https://www.foundationifs.org/.
+Dick Schwartz, the founder of IFS, has said he is ultra supportive of the work we are doing to take IFS beyond therapy and into community and public spaces. https://ifs-institute.com/.

-We offer several models of our Dialogues Across Divisions.
+When a topic feels too hot to touch, we can help.
+We offer an effective model of Dialogues Across Divisions.
 If you'll sign up to get connected, we'll gladly share the models and offer guidance and advice.
 We also are available to support your community or group with a facilitated Dialogue.
+What makes it effective?
 Before beginning any dialogue, the key is to create a clear, strong structure which creates a container for strong feelings and strong personalities.
+For example, since October 2023, we have been grateful to help communities reconnect across the painful divisions around the Middle East war.
 When the structure and container is clear, and people are given new skills for how to manage their own inner reactive feelings (which may likely happen), and new skills for how to respond with validation or empathy even when they disagree, they are then ready to speak.
 We have given prompts for each round of dialogue that help to keep people focused on their feelings, needs, concerns, and the impact on their lives, rather than on their political positioning.
 When we can hear another person’s concerns, feelings, worries, story, and needs, we can relate to someone who holds different views far more easily with empathy.

 Nonviolent Communication Method (NVC) is a remarkable, powerful, very simple and profound method, developed by Marshall Rosenberg.
-Simply, NVC helps us communicate to each other without labeling, judging, or evaluating, and quickly learn how to address and express our Needs, and other people's needs at the root of connection.
+Simply, NVC helps us communicate with each other without labeling, judging, or evaluating, and quickly learn how to address and express our needs and feelings, and understand other people's needs and feelings at the root of connection.
+Simply put, when our basic human needs are met, we have one set of feelings (happy, content, peaceful, etc), and when our basic human needs are not met in a situation, we have a different set of feelings (worried, frustrated, anxious, sad, mad, etc).
+We are using this method in our Grounded Resilience training, and find that people easily resonate with it and can understand themselves and others better immediately.
 Marshall's book is called Nonviolent Communication.

 We are people with bodies, we experience life through our bodies and sensations.
 We also experience and hold stress in our bodies.
 There are simple and powerful somatic practices to release tension and complete the stress response cycle.
 Much has been written about how the body holds trauma and stress.
 We suggest Peter Levine's work of Somatic Experiencing and his book Waking the Tiger.
-We offer Somatic Practices, in which we are trained, from Yoga, to Qi Gong, to Somatic Imagery and experiencing methods in our Grounded Resilience Training. https://www.somaticexperiencing.com.
+We offer Somatic Practices, in which we are trained, from Yoga, to Qi Gong, to Somatic Imagery and experiencing methods in our Grounded Resilience Training.
+Our Somatics trainers draw on a range of Somatics practices like Strozzi, Yoga and Somatic Experiencing.
+For more on SE: https://www.somaticexperiencing.com.